Kunalgithub24/codsoftML/README.md

 # codsoftML

-this is an internship project for Codsoft in machine learning
+This is an internship project for Codsoft in machine learning